elizablueanderson/Assay_Data_Project/README.md

 | assay | nh4_mM | replicate | absorbance |
 |---|---|---|---|

-Pass every replicate rather than pre-averaging.
-Replicate scatter defines the residual SD, and the residual SD sets the detection limits.
+Pass every replicate rather than pre-averaging because the scatter defines the residual SD, and the residual SD sets the detection limits.

 **`kinetics.csv`** — progress curves, one row per timepoint